The Best Identity Theft Protection Services of 2024

 Coverage 1 adult 5 adults, unlimited children 2 adults Unlimited children

-Aura kept its pricing simple.
+Aura keeps its pricing simple.
 You go with an Individual, Couple, or Family plan and pay monthly or yearly.
-Aura tends to be more expensive than other options (Identity Guard starts at $7.50 per month, for example) because the plans are all-in.
+Aura tends to be more expensive than other options (Identity Guard starts at $6.67 per month, for example) because the plans are all-in.
 There are no cheaper tiers with less protection; all Aura plans are comprehensive.
-Luckily, there’s a 14-day free trial and a 60-day money-back option in case Aura doesn’t pan out for you.
+Luckily, there’s a 14-day free trial and a 60-day money-back option for yearly plans in case Aura doesn’t pan out for you.

 Pro Tip: If your family consists of you, your spouse, and kids, you’re better off buying a Couple plan and the Kids add-on, especially if you plan to pay monthly.
 The Kids add-on gets you the additional features included in the Family plan, like access to parental control software.